achuchulev/page_counter/README.md

 - in CLI and WEB app make a counter that send `count 1` on each run/visit

-metric name can be :
+- add a counter metric for:
-- app.cli
+	- app.cli for CLI app
-- app.web
+	- app.web for WEB app

 - create dashboard that show both metrics
+- add event to CLI and WEB apps when the apps starts